ADARSH-3696/Web-Scraping/README.md

 # Youtube-scraping
-Web-scraping from Youtube using selenium complete infromation of more than 500 videos from a youtube channel pontting the few points like
+Web-scraping from Youtube using selenium complete infromation of more than 500 videos from a youtube channel ponting the few points like
 Title of the Video
 Likes
 Dislikes